aramis-lab/clinicadl/docs/Train/Custom.md

 of the `preprocessing` argument of `train_pos_group` in `cli.py`.

 ## Custom labels
-You can launch a classification task with clinicadl using any labels.
+You can launch a classification task with clinicadl using any label.
 The input tsv files must include the columns `participant_id`, `session_id` and `diagnosis`.

-If the column `diagnosis` does not contain the labels described the [dedicated section](../TSVTools.md#getlabels-extract-labels-specific-to-alzheimers-disease) (AD, CN, MCI, sMCI or pMCI), you can add your own label name associated to a class value in the `diagnosis_code` of the class `MRIDataset` in `clinicadl/tools/deep_learning/data.py`.
+If the column `diagnosis` does not contain the labels described in the [dedicated section](../TSVTools.md#getlabels-extract-labels-specific-to-alzheimers-disease) (AD, CN, MCI, sMCI or pMCI), you can add your own label name associated to a class value in the `diagnosis_code` of the class `MRIDataset` in `clinicadl/tools/deep_learning/data.py`.